 - There is a negative stigma to sleeping in your car- Some people automatically assume that you’re a bum or homeless if they see you sleeping in your vehicle.
 You could get shooed away from some businesses if someone notices you.
 Someone may even call the police on you.
 If you stealth camp in your car often enough, eventually you’ll park somewhere you’re not supposed to and you’ll get kicked out in the middle of the night.
 Of course, this isn’t a problem if you only stay in designated campgrounds or public lands where it is legal to camp.

 - You could get fined- In recent years, some cities have passed laws making it illegal to sleep in a vehicle within the city limits.
 For example, San Diego recently made it illegal to sleep in your vehicle between 9 pm and 6 am.
 They may issue fines to anyone found sleeping in their vehicle overnight.
-For some info on where it is legal and illegal to sleep in your car, check out this great guide.

 - Harder to clean- Over time, you will track dirt and debris into your vehicle when you camp.
 Debris can fall into crevices, making it hard to remove.
 You’ll need to vacuum your car out frequently when you camp in it.
 You’re also likely to drive on dusty or muddy dirt roads.
 In forested areas, tree sap can drip on your car.
 The outside of your vehicle will get dirty as well.
 You’ll have to wash your car more often when you use it for camping.
 Tents get dirty as well but they are much easier to clean.